 The screen is the biggest battery drainer on any device.
 From larger and brighter displays to high refresh rate displays, there are enormous reasons for battery consumption.
 You can enable some settings that assist you to save some battery life.

-In that case, adjusting the brightness level can greatly extend battery life.
+In that case, adjusting the brightness level can greatly extend battery life and stop Android phone battery drain.
 Users can either manually adjust the brightness or enable automatic brightness.

 - Go to Android Settings -> Display.

 - Search for Auto-brightness or Adaptive brightness menu.
 Enable it.